 We have maximized use of our current facility and land; from here on it will limit our potential for future growth.
 Our vision is to make a greater impact on our community and the world for the Kingdom of God than we can make in our current facility.

 Vision: God has led us to this point through inspiring vision and dramatic provision.
 We do not think His calling to move forward has changed, so we are proceeding by faith.

-Growth: Pre-covid with 4 services and 1000+ attending/week, we were experiencing a rate of growth that was unsustainable in our current location.
-We are currently at 3 services—each consistently growing through 2021—and expect to need our new facility long before it is built.
+Growth: Pre-pandemic with 4 services and 1000 people attending/week, we were experiencing a rate of growth that was unsustainable in our current location.
+We are currently at 3 services—each consistently growing—and expect to need our new facility long before it is complete (likely mid-2024).

 To review our land purchase and process to date

 Inflation.
 We’re seeing it in the news everywhere, we’re seeing it in the lumber aisle at Lowe’s, and yes – it will likely have a substantial impact on the new construction facility for Five Lakes Church.
 As previously discussed, our initial estimates and budgets centered around a building cost of $10 million.
 This cost and scope were defined using a rough-order of magnitude (or ROM) in 2020.
 Since that time, steel prices have gone up substantially, as well as copper, concrete, lumber, and construction labor.
 In the case of lumber (as seen in the chart below), prices have moderated back down to near pre-pandemic levels.
 We hope to see the same happen with other building materials in the coming year.
 The only thing that is constant in the commodity markets right now is volatility.

 While we are doing everything in our power to hold as close to the original budget as possible, these escalations were unforeseeable at the time of budget establishment.
 We are actively working to understand the best times to pre-buy materials, lock pricing, and in some cases, wait it out.
 We are looking at pricing on commodity futures as well as construction industry forecasts to help aid decisions.